w3c/wai-wcag-supplemental/content/about.md

 addressed.

 This guide is divided into design objectives.
-An outline of these objectives can also be found in the <a href="#summary">summary section</a>.
+An outline of these objectives can also be found in the <a href="./coga-patterns-glance">@@At a Glance</a> page.
 Simply understanding the objectives and related user stories may help designers make content more accessible to some users with <a>cognitive and learning disabilities</a>.